Skip to main content

 STEP 3

-This method of using a clearing account to account for the funds in transit from your payment provider gives you accurate Shopify sales and tax entries, without the burden of order by order reconciliations, or time-consuming entries to match the Shopify data directly with each 3rd party payment deposits in the checking account.
+This method of using a clearing account to account for the funds in transit from your payment provider gives you accurate Shopify sales and tax entries, without the burden of order-by-order reconciliations, or time-consuming entries to match the Shopify data directly with each 3rd party payment deposit in the checking account.

 Do you need help with your A2X set-up?

-Are you struggling with setting up your Accounts and Taxes page and you would like some help from an accountant or bookkeeper?
-We have a directory full of expert accounting/bookkeeping partners around the world who are ready to assist with your e-commerce accounting and A2X.
+Are you struggling with setting up your Accounts and Taxes page and would like help from an accountant or bookkeeper?
+We have a directory full of expert accounting/bookkeeping partners from all over the world who are ready to assist with your e-commerce accounting and A2X.

 Related articles: